The Car Connection Volvo XC90 Overview

-The XC90 is now a classic shape--which is another way of saying it's the oldest vehicle in the Volvo lineup.
-But it retains its historic pricing position, slightly less expensive than its German counterparts.
-Perhaps more so than the latest, swoopier Volvo styles, the XC90 continues the tradition of safe and sensible Swedish design.
-It was voted the North American Truck of the Year in its first year of sale, and its sedan-like handling makes it an easy-to-use and practical family hauler for the upscale suburbs where it's normally seen.
+The XC90 was the oldest vehicle in the Volvo lineup before the 2016 replacement arrived.
+Through the long first generation, it retained its historic pricing position, slightly less expensive than its German counterparts.
+Perhaps more so than the latest, swoopier Volvo styles, the XC90 continued the tradition of safe and sensible Swedish design.
+It was voted the North American Truck of the Year in its debut year, and its sedan-like handling made the original model an easy-to-use and practical family hauler for the upscale suburbs where it's normally seen.

-The basic shape of the XC90 has worn well over its more than a decade of life.
+The basic shape of the original XC90 wore well over its more than a decade of life.
 A mild facelift was introduced for 2007, and another one for 2013.
-The latter includes new body-color bumpers and trim, more brightwork on those bumpers, and LED running lamps and taillamps.
-All of these changes contribute to its carlike personality, though the interior remains quite dated--and shows its age particularly in the lack of the thin "floating" central console and more minimalist look now found in all other Volvos.
+The latter included new body-color bumpers and trim, more brightwork on those bumpers, and LED running lamps and taillights.
+All of these changes contributed to its carlike personality, though the interior quickly grew dated—and showed its age particularly in the lack of the thin "floating" central console and more minimalist look now found in all other Volvos.

-Handling is one of the XC90’s key strengths, in fact.
-And it makes the XC90 an ideal alternative to larger, more ponderous sport-utility vehicles and boring, uber-practical minivans.
-The second-row seats adjust, varying the mix of passenger room and cargo volume, and a third-row seat was made standard in 2010.
-That one, unfortunately, is so cramped that it's strictly for children--and probably agile ones at that.
+Handling was one of the first XC90’s key strengths, in fact.
+It made the XC90 an ideal alternative to larger, more ponderous sport-utility vehicles and boring, uber-practical minivans.
+The second-row seats were adjustable, varying the mix of passenger room and cargo volume, and a third-row seat was made standard in 2010.
+That one, unfortunately, was so cramped that it's strictly for children—and probably agile ones at that.